SFHEA, MA, PG Diploma

 You are using an outdated browser.
 Most of this website should still work, but after upgrading your browser it will look and perform better.

 'Made In Britain' is a label sought after throughout the world.
 The UK textile industry offers graduates an opportunity to work with businesses that range from fashion to interiors.

 This course is perfect for you if you have a love of colour, pattern, texture, fabric, materials, surface design, making, decorative drawing, decoration, constructing, manipulating, and practical engagement.

-Textiles is a huge global industry that constantly surrounds us, on floors, walls, furniture, clothing & fashion, gift-wrap, cards, and even car interiors.
-It is one of the largest design skillsets used globally.
+Textiles is a huge global industry that constantly surrounds us, on floors, walls, furniture, clothing and fashion, gift-wrap, cards, and even car interiors.
+It is one of the largest design skill sets used globally.

 On this course you’ll learn practical, professional and entrepreneurial skills that equip you to work as part of a team, or even set up your own business in textiles.

 You’ll study textiles in its widest sense and learn many skills, from print, stitch embellishment to dyeing and mixed media construction.
 You’ll have the opportunity to focus on a variety of specialist areas, including textiles for fashion, textiles for interiors and textiles as design/crafts.